VENuProject/VENu/README.md

     git add --all
     git commit -m "This is a test commit"

 Remember that git creates a local repository in you local directory.
 The add and commit commands above only send changes to that local repository.
-If you want the changes moved to the master branch at the origin repository (what's at https://github.com/bcarls/VENu), you need to perform the following:
+If you want the changes moved to the master branch at the origin repository (what's at https://github.com/mibass/VENu), you need to perform the following:

     git push origin master

 When people run the pull command above to update their version, they will see your changes and be able to use them.

+## Mobile version

+To run the mobile version of VENu (for iOS and Android) select the scens in VENuApp in `File > Build Settings...`.

 ## Standard vs. Cardboard version

+This is outdated.

 To run VENu in the standard configuration, select the following scenes in `File > Build Settings...`:
 * Scenes/SplashScreen